pratt-savi-810/pratt-savi-810-2018-10/projects/README.md

 http://njogis-newjersey.opendata.arcgis.com/

 Note: There is a DEM for all of NJ, but will proceed with data broken out by watershed for the sake of practice.
-(Practice: DL multimle datasets using a loops, loading serveral datasets into Pro).
+(Practice: DL multiple datasets using a loops, loading serveral datasets into Pro).

 Output

-A web map of New Jersey uploaded to ArcOnline
+A web map of New Jersey uploaded to ArcOnline, Fly through of a given route